Sport in Finland: Disc golf

 Disc golf is the fastest growing sport in Finland.
 According to the Finnish Research Institute for Olympic Sports (KIHU), it is more popular among Finns than ball golf, volleyball, basketball and tennis.
 As of June 2020, there are approximately 700 disc golf courses in Finland.

 Harness racing

 Harness racing in Finland is characterised by the use of the coldblood breed Finnhorse along with modern light trotters such as the Standardbred.
 In lack of gallop racing culture, harness racing is the main equestrian sport in Finland.
 Horses used for harness racing in Finland are exclusively trotters.

 Racing back home from church had been a tradition long before the first organised race was held in 1817.
 Modern racing started in the 1960s, when light breeds were allowed to enter the sport and Parimutuel betting gained foothold as pastime.
 Nowadays harness racing remains popular, with the main events gathering tens of thousands of spectators in the country with a population of some 5 million.

-Rugby union

-Rugby union is a minor but growing sport.
-With both Men's and Women's 15's teams are represented in world rankings and both Women and Men's Sevens teams competing internationally.
-Finland Men's 15's team is currently ranked 86th out of 105 by World Rugby.
-Finland Women's 15's team is currently ranked 47th out of 56 by World Rugby.